There Goes My Baby (The Drifters song)

-"There Goes My Baby" is a song written by Ben E. King (Benjamin Earl Nelson), Lover Patterson, George Treadwell and produced by Jerry Leiber and Mike Stoller for The Drifters.
+"There Goes My Baby" is a song written by Ben E. King (Benjamin Earl Nelson), Lover Patterson, and George Treadwell, which was produced by Jerry Leiber and Mike Stoller for The Drifters.
 This was the first single by the second incarnation of the Drifters (previously known as the 5 Crowns), who assumed the group name in 1958 after manager George Treadwell fired the remaining members of the original lineup.
 The Atlantic Records release was Ben E. King's debut recording as the lead singer of the group.

 History

 Leiber and Stoller used a radically different approach to production from what Ahmet Ertegun and Jerry Wexler had employed with the original Clyde McPhatter-led Drifters.
 The combination of new style and new group fit, and the song reached number two on the Billboard Hot 100, behind "A Big Hunk o' Love" by Elvis Presley.
 "There Goes My Baby" also hit number one on the Billboard R&B chart.
 On the Cash Box sales chart, it likewise went to number one for two weeks, in the summer of 1959.